harshil19/harshil19/README.md

 ## About Me

-I'm a passionate Mobile App Developement.
+I'm a passionate to learn new stuff related to Tech Development.
 I love working on different languages and contributing to open-source projects.

 ## Skills